Early release of super explained01 May 2023 5 min read

 - be unable to pay your immediate living expenses

 - have substantial evidence of your debts or unpayable expenses.

 The application process may differ between super funds.
-If you’re applying with NGS, you’ll need to complete our Early release of superannuation benefits on grounds of severe financial hardship form and provide:
+If you’re applying with NGS, you’ll need to complete our Early release of superannuation benefits on grounds of severe financial hardship form.

 - your Centrelink customer reference number (CRN)

 - certified proof of your identity (ID)

 - proof of your current weekly income and expenses — no more than one month old — relating to yourself, your partner and your dependants

 - proof of outstanding debts, like copies of overdue notices or bills no more than one month old

 - a signed statutory declaration

 - an explanation of how your current circumstances are impacted due to severe financial hardship.